kube-burner/kube-burner/docs/measurements.md

 ```

 Where quantileName matches with pod conditions and can be:

-- PodScheduled: Pod has been scheduled in to a node.
+- __PodScheduled__: Pod has been scheduled in to a node.
-- ContainersReady: Indicates whether all containers in the pod are ready.
+- __Initialized__: All init containers in the pod have started successfully
-- Initialized: All init containers in the pod have started successfully
+- __ContainersReady__: Indicates whether all containers in the pod are ready.
-- Ready: The pod is able to service reqeusts and should be added to the load balancing pools of all matching services.
+- __Ready__: The pod is able to service reqeusts and should be added to the load balancing pools of all matching services.

 And the metrics are:

 - P99: 99th percentile of the pod condition.
 - P95: 95th percentile of the pod condition.
 - P50: 50th percentile of the pod condition.
 - Max: Maximum value of the condition.
 - Avg: Average value of the condition.

-More information about the pod lifecycle can be found in the [kubernetes docs](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/).
+More information about the pod conditions can be found in the [kubernetes docs site](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-conditions).

 **Note**: The __esIndex__ option can be used to configure the ES index where metrics will be indexed.